AlekEagle/cumulonimbus-docs/src/api/user/instruction.md

   - `id`

-    - The ID of the domain.
+    - The name of the specific instructions object.

 :::

-:::details Example Request
+:::details Example Requests

 <code-group>